ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 The OrderPortal system is a web-based portal that allows form-based submission of information from users to a facility.
-It was designed academic service facilities that handle discrete orders or project proposals, reports, etc, from its users (researchers).
+It was designed for academic service facilities that handle discrete orders or project proposals, reports, etc, from its users (researchers).
 It has also been used as a system to gather reports from researchers and research units.

-The OrderPortal system was originally created to satisfy the needs of the [National Genomics Infrastructure (NGI) Sweden](https://ngisweden.scilifelab.se/ "!"), which is a service facility for DNA sequencing and genotyping of samples provided by external researchers.
-The facility processes the samples according to the specifications in the order from the researcher.
-The available services are described in the forms for orders that the facility defines.
+The services offered by the facility are described in the forms for orders.
+These forms are defined by the facility.
+Is is possible to create a new form when a service is upgraded or modified, and to disable an old form when the corresponding service is retired.

-The OrderPortal system is not hardcoded for any specific area such as DNA sequencing.
-On the contrary, considerable effort has gone into making sure the design is as general as possible within the scope of the basic problem it is intended to solve.
+The OrderPortal system is not hardcoded for any specific scientific area.
+Considerable effort has gone into making sure the design is as general as possible within the scope of the basic problem it is intended to solve.

-Since the system is general in character, the installation of it requires specific configuration settings to suite your particular needs.
+Since the system is general in character, it requires specific configuration settings to suite your particular needs.

+The OrderPortal system was originally created to satisfy the needs of the [National Genomics Infrastructure (NGI) Sweden](https://ngisweden.scilifelab.se/ "!"), which is an infrastructure unit for DNA sequencing and genotyping of samples provided by external researchers.

 ## Features